Forms Related To General Instructions for Certain Information Returns

 A payment settlement entity (PSE) must file Form 1099-K for payments made in settlement of reportable payment transactions for each calendar year.

 Form 1099-LTC, Long-Term Care and Accelerated Death Benefits

-File Form 1099-LTC if you pay any long-term care benefits, including accelerated death benefits.
+File this form if you pay any long-term care benefits, including accelerated death benefits.
 Payers include insurance companies, governmental units, and viatical settlement providers.

 Form 1099-MISC, Miscellaneous Income